justjam2013/homebridge-virtual-accessories/README.md

 ## Known Issues

 -   The Humidifier/Dehumidifier accessory is not properly rendered in Homebridge UI.
 Homebrige UI currently is unable to differentiate between Humidifier-only, Dehumidifier-only, and Humidifier-Dehumidifier accessories, but HomeKit renders it correctly.
+-   The ability to order the accessories has been rolled back, as there is an issue with dragging the number slider,for example to set the Doorbell volume between 0%-100%.
+A bug report has been opened.

 ## What if I run into a problem?